levitsky/pyteomics/doc/source/data.rst

     >>> from pyteomics import fasta
     >>> proteins = list(fasta.read_fasta('/path/to/file/my.fasta'))

-:py:func:`pyteomics.fasta.read_fasta` returns a *generator object* instead of a *list* to prevent excessive memory use.
+:py:func:`pyteomics.fasta.read_fasta` returns a *generator object* instead of a :py:class:`list` to prevent excessive memory use.

-You can also create a FASTA file using a list of (description, sequence) *tuples*.
+You can also create a FASTA file using a list of (description, sequence) :py:class:`tuples`.

 .. code-block:: python